Locations of visitors to this page [SafeSurf Rated All Ages]

 assigned to Pitney Bowes

-US patent 7060927 Method and system for isolating and testing biological contaminants in mail packagesABSTRACT: A method and system for encapsulating mail containers delivered to a building so as to prevent possible contaminants in the mail containers from contaminating the building.
+ABSTRACT: A method and system for encapsulating mail containers delivered to a building so as to prevent possible contaminants in the mail containers from contaminating the building.
 An opening is provided on a building wall that substantially separates indoor air circulation from the outdoor air for receiving the mail containers.
 A plastic tube having a closed end and an open end is used to encapsulate the mail containers.
 The open end is securely attached to the opening in the wall for receiving the mail containers into the tube, while preventing air circulation outside the building from entering the opening.
 A sealing device is used to seal the plastic tube for keeping the mail containers in separate sealed sections.
 A severing device is used to separate the sealed sections in the encapsulated packages so that the encapsulated packages can be tested for the possible contaminants.

-US Patent 7,060,927 full size PDF images:
+US Patent 7,060,927 complete patent PDF text and images

 FIELD OF THE INVENTION: The present invention relates generally to biohazard detection and, more particularly, to the isolation of unknown mail in a building for safety testing.